Good news! Stories of tainted candy aren’t any more real than ghosts.

 Mr. Best discounts it as a non-threat, again repeating there has never been a case of anyone spending the money and time to taint candy with illicit drugs.

 To be on the safe side of ‘fright night’, check your kids’ candy for open wrappers and other hazards and discard those.
-Many sites offer safety tips for Halloween costumes, which cause the numerous holiday accidents that happen in the dark.
+The American Academy of Pediatrics offers safety tips for Halloween costumes, many of which cause the numerous holiday accidents that happen in the dark.
 Make sure costumes aren’t dragging so low that kids could trip; make sure their peripheral vision isn’t blocked, so they can see vehicles; and prohibit sharp objects.
 These overlooked costume problems account for the only common Halloween dangers we need to worry about.

 Reprint Pass Along the Facts: Click and Share… (Photo by Jeff Golden, CC)